dasarpai/old.dasarpai.github.io/_dsblog/2024-09-28-Google-Cloud-Security-Components.md

 3. **Roles and Policies**
    - Roles define what users can do within a project, and policies govern the bindings of roles to users or service accounts.

-## Question: What are Principal, Roles and Politics in GCP and how are they interconnected?
+## Question: What are Principal, Permission, Roles and Policies in GCP and how are they interconnected?

 In Google Cloud's security architecture, "principals," "policies," and "roles" play key roles in the Identity and Access Management (IAM) system.
 Here's how they fit in: